yifueve/coal_repurpose/README.md

 ## Results from all the scenarios
-In total we simulate 12 scenarios including two baseline scenario (1) ERCOT 2030 with additional DCs but without retrofitting option (2) ERCOT 2030 without additional DC loads and retrofitting.
+In total we simulate 12 scenarios including two baseline scenario (1) ERCOT 2030 considering retrofitting without additional DCs (2) ERCOT 2030 without additional DC loads and retrofitting.
 Results of all scenarios can be found in the GitHub: https://github.com/yifueve/coal_repurpose/tree/main